To help families impacted by COVID-19, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides direct cash payments to Ohioans.

 How will the IRS know where to send your check?

-The IRS will use the information it already has to issue the second round of stimulus payments.
+The IRS will use the information it already has to issue the third round of stimulus payments.
 If you have direct deposit information on file with the IRS you will receive your payment via direct deposit.
 If you don't have direct deposit information on file with the IRS you will receive your payment as a check or debit card in the mail.

 Do I need to do anything to get a stimulus payment?